d20Tek/Spectre.Console.Extensions/README.md

 We also support the CommandAppBuilder to easily create, configure, and run your instance of Spectre.Console.CommandApp.

+The new Spectre.Console.Extensions.Testing namespace supports test infrastructure classes to easily test commands, configuration, and end-to-end functionaly runs.
+There are various CommandAppTextContext classes and helpers that simplify unit test boilerplate code.

 For future releases, I will continue to investigate integration with other DI frameworks and logging integrations.

 ## Installation